Gravitational waves from cosmic strings for pedestrians: Total spectrum

 Here, we used that the first term is smaller than the second term by a factor of $(f_{\rm rr}^{\rm high}/f)^{2-q}$.
 The last term is suppressed since $\zeta\left(q, n_{\rm max} +1 \right)\simeq n^{1-q}_{\rm max}/(q-1)$ and, by assumption, $k_{\rm high}(f) \ll n_{\rm max}$.
 Note, however, that this approximation breaks down as $q\to2$.
 In summary, the following power laws can be found in the spectrum in the absence of a maximum frequency:

 A corresponding benchmark spectrum is shown in Fig.~\ref{fig:RR_Total_1}, which displays our numerical and analytical results alongside the analytical spectrum derived in Ref.~\cite{Blanco-Pillado:2024aca} on the basis of Ref.~\cite{Sousa_2020}.
 As evident from this plot, all three results are in good agreement.
 Observe that, as in the case of the fundamental spectrum (cf.\ Fig.~\ref{fig:RR1}), our analytical result slightly overestimates the actual spectrum in the low-frequency tail.
 Due to the approximation we applied to $\varphi_2$, our spectrum has the same deviation from the numerical results as Ref.~\cite{Blanco-Pillado:2024aca} does, when transitioning from the plateau to the high-frequency region.
+Note that we cut off the spectrum of Ref.~\cite{Blanco-Pillado:2024aca} at very low frequencies close to $f_{\rm rr}^{\rm min}$ as it becomes numerically ill-behaved there.

 In the presence of a maximum frequency, the behavior is different.
 The spectrum consists only of the low-frequency power law \eqref{eq:Orr1_low_simplified} and has a sharp cutoff at the maximum frequency.
 We can, therefore, approximate the fundamental spectrum by $h^2\Omega_{\rm rr}^{(1)} \simeq \mathcal{A}_{\rm rr} \left(f/f_r^{\rm eq}\right)^{3/2} \Theta\left(f_{\rm rr}^{\rm max} - f\right)$.
 Hence, we obtain for the total spectrum